yoonlee95/morse_segmentation/README.md

 Linux enviorment with

-1. NVIDIA GPU
+1. CUDA enabled GPU
-2. Recommended 32GB or more RAM
+2. Recommended 32GB or more of RAM

 **Dependencies**